FuzzSuz/Siege/README.md

 ## Future Improvements

-Potential improvements for the web application:
+Potential improvements for both applications:

 1. Add operator images
-2. Implement a responsive design for mobile devices
+2. Implement a responsive design for the web version
 3. Add a search functionality
 4. Add more filtering options (e.g., by weapon type)
 5. Add a map selection feature
 6. Implement user accounts to save favorite operators and strategies

+## License

+This project is for educational purposes only.
+Rainbow Six Siege is a trademark of Ubisoft Entertainment.